History of the festival

 In almost three decades, Arts Alive has grown from a low-key local event to one of the largest annual community arts festivals in the South East.

-Mole Valley District Council launched the festival in 1988, originally calling it Festival of Arts.
-The aim was to encourage all ages to participate in local arts, and there were around sixty events.
+Arts Alive was started by Mole Valley District Council in 1997, as a community festival.
+It evolved from the MVDC 1988 Festival of the Arts.
+The aim was to encourage everybody to participate in local arts, and there were around sixty events.
 The majority were talks, presentations and live music.

-In 1997 the festival was renamed Arts Alive.
-It ran for two weeks, and attracted 35 groups and artists.
+In 1997 Arts Alive ran for two weeks, and attracted 35 groups and artists.
 Over the years it grew in popularity, and was extended to six weeks.
-2019 saw our biggest festival to date, with 93 events condensed into six weeks.
+2019 saw the biggest festival to date, with 93 events.